reconhub/trendbreaker/README.md

 The *epichange* package implements tools for detecting changes in temporal trends of a single response variable.
-It provides a coherent interface to several modeling tools, alonside functions for model selection and outlier detection.
+It provides a coherent interface to several modeling tools, alongside functions for model selection and outlier detection.
 It implements the **A**utomatic **S**election of **M**odels and **O**utlier **De**tection for **E**pidemmics (ASMODEE), an algorithm originally designed for detecting